 Pervasive Poverty - Poverty is the largest driving force behind the Pipeline crisis, exacerbated by race.
-Black children are more than three times as likely as White children to be born into poverty and to be poor, and are four times as likely to live in extreme poverty.
-One in 3 Latino babies and 3 in 7 Black babies are born into poverty.
-More than 1 in 4 Latino children and 1 in 3 Black children are poor.
-Between 2000 and 2007, the number of poor Latino children increased by 960,000 (to 4.5 million) and the number of poor Black children increased by 323,000 (to 3.9 million).
+Black children are more than three times as likely as White children to be born into poverty and to be poor, and are almost four times as likely to live in extreme poverty.
+One in 3 Latino babies and 2 in 5 Black babies are born into poverty.
+More than 3 in 10 Latino children and 1 in 3 Black children are poor.
+Between 2000 and 2008, the number of poor Latino children increased by 1.5 million (to 5.0 million) and the number of poor Black children increased by 297,000 (to 3.9 million).